MicrosoftDocs/architecture-center/docs/industries/telecommunications/carrier-grade-content.md

 ## Workload design

-The workload has two main layers; each layer is composed of immutable service instances (SIs).
-They differ in their functions and lifetimes.

-- Application service delivers the actual application function and is intended to be short-lived.
+The application is part of the stamp is immutable.
+Application service instances (SIs) deliver the actual application function.
-- Management service only delivers the management and monitoring aspects for the application.

-All SIs are interchangeable in that any SI can service any request.
 Any application SI can serve a client request.
-More than one management SI can service a single application SI.

-> TODO: Incorporate these RI features

-- making use of subscriptions as a scale unit, and more generally re-evaluating the current selection of scale units;
-- more use of event-driven processing, though in many cases synchronous processing is forced by the external protocols MVM must support;
-- explicit tabulation of concerns such as disaster recovery strategy, SLA, etc across the different MVM components and features (currently known but not tabulated).
+They are deployed and monitored by the management service.

 ### Resiliency considerations

 The services are implemented as microservices, containerized in a regional AKS cluster.
 The microservice pattern allows for separation of processing elements and state so that failure in one component doesn't affect others.
 The SIs are stateless and long-living state is stored in an external database.

-_**To increase reliability, the cluster uses AKS Uptime SLA that SLA guarantees 99.95% SLA availability of the AKS control plane.**_ SIs are deployed in multiple Availability Zones and regions in an active-active model.
-An application SI and its associated management and monitoring SIs are colocated in the cluster, so a local failure terminates both the application SI and all related SIs.
+To build redundancy, SIs are deployed in multiple Availability Zones and regions in an active-active model.

-> TODO: Why?--> Although the diagram shows multiple AZs, the pattern does not rely on AZs.
-It would be perfectly acceptable to deploy multiple application SIs into a single zone.
-Equally, use of single-AZ regions is fully supported, subject to the overall capacity requirements of the workload.

 The components within each SI use a fate-sharing model, which simplifies logic flows and connection paths by removing the need for special case code to handle partial failure conditions.

 ### Monitoring

 This implementation has a health model in place to make sure client requests aren't sent to unhealthy instances.
-The management SIs probe the application SIs at regular intervals and maintain a health status.
-If the health state of a particular SI is degraded, the management SI stops responding to the polling request and traffic isn't routed to that instance.
+The management service probes the application SIs at regular intervals and maintain a health status.
+If the health state of a particular SI is degraded, the management service stops responding to the polling request and traffic isn't routed to that instance.

-> TODO incoporate these RI features
-- building an explicit health model that can be used to monitor the application and drive automated remediation;
-- enhancing synthetic health probes to exercise more of the system, and adding health data from live traffic;
-- correlating and combining health data across MVM and Azure services (currently these are siloed in separate systems).

 ## Traffic management